Installation

 Install jackin’

-Section titled “Install jackin’”The easiest way to install on macOS or Linux:
+Section titled “Install jackin’”The easiest way to install on macOS or Linux is via Homebrew.
+The Homebrew formulae are maintained in the jackin-project/homebrew-tap repository.

 brew tap jackin-project/tap